A Calm Place For

 And often, they’ve already spent a long time trying to understand them.

-They can make sense of their reactions.
+They can understand their reactions.

 They’ve reflected, read, maybe even done therapy before.

-But the patterns are still there.
+But the responses are still there.

 Not because they aren’t trying hard enough.